Azalius/RedSea/readme.md

     -p PRESET, --preset PRESET
                             Select a download preset.
 Defaults to Lossless only.
                             See /config/settings.py for presets

-    -a ACCOUNT, --account ACCOUNT
-                            Select a session/account to use.
-Defaults to the "default" session.
-If it does not exist, you will be prompted to create one
+    -id IDENTIFIANT, --identifiant IDENTIFIANT
+                            Pass the Tidal identifiant of your account.
+Must be use with -pwd.

+    -pwd PASSWORD, --password PASSWORD
+                            Pass the Tidal password of your account.
+Must be use with -id.

     -s, --skip              Pass this flag to skip track and continue when a track does not meet the requested quality
+    -o DIR, --outidr DIR
+                            Set DIR as the outupt directory.
+By default it's the same as redsea.py

 Tidal issues
 ------------